Hellay1218/Dungeons-Redone/README.md

 (for example both Dancer's Sword and dancer's sword will work for getting the dancer's sword)

-you can see the image of each rename in the gallery
+you can see the image of each rename in the wiki (wip)

 <details>
 <summary>All Renames</summary>